 - Conor Byrne Pub: Live music 5 to 7 nights a week, and happy hour from 4:00 p.m. to 7:00 p.m. every day make Conor Byrne worth a visit.
 With 14-foot-high ceilings and an eye-catching bar, this pub provides a cool atmosphere.
 5140 Ballard Ave.
 N.W., Seattle

 - Kells Irish Restaurant & Pub: Located close to Pike Place Market, Kells is a great stop any day of the year.
-Kells has a long tradition of St Patrick’s Day fun!
-Live music starts at noon and goes on all day.
+Kells has a long tradition of St. Patrick’s Day fun with live music and more.
 1916 Post Alley, Seattle

 - Owl 'n Thistle Irish Pub & Restaurant: With a mix of Irish and general pub food, Owl ‘n Thistle aims for comfort all around.
-Kick back with some Guinness beef stew or enjoy a Jazz Jam on a Tuesday evening.
+Kick back with some Guinness beef stew or check the events schedule to see if there's any live music coming up.
 808 Post Alley, Seattle

 - T.S.
 McHugh’s: T.S.
 McHugh’s is just a block from Seattle Center and stocks over 20 beers on tap and plenty of Irish fare.
 21 Mercer Street, Seattle

 Paddy Coyne’s: Set in an old-world atmosphere decked out with dim lighting and dark woods, all Paddy Coyne’s locations strive to be traditional Irish pubs.
 Happy hour from 3:00 p.m. to 6:00 p.m. and 10:00 p.m. to midnight each day.
-1190 Thomas Street, Seattle and 700 Bellevue Way NE Suite 100, Bellevue
+2801 Alaskan Way #103, Seattle and 700 Bellevue Way NE Suite 100, Bellevue

 06 of 06